Jenna Hellstrom: Club career

-KIF Örebro

 On December 5, 2018, Hellstrom signed a one-year contract with KIF Örebro for the 2019 season.

-On July 31, Hellstrom scored 2 goals in a 3–1 win over Djurgården.
+On July 31, 2019, Hellstrom scored 2 goals in a 3–1 win over Djurgården.
 It would turn out to be her only goals that season, nevertheless it was a successful season for her.

-Washington Spirit

 In December 2019, Jenna Hellstrom signed with the Washington Spirit in the NWSL.
 The length of the contract was not announced per league policy.
 Due to the COVID-19 pandemic the originally planned league was cancelled.
 There was later played a compressed cup and series, the 2020 Challenge Cup and the Fall Series respectively.

-Return to KIF Örebro

-On 29 December 2020 KIF Örebro announced that Jenna Hellstrom would return to the club for the 2021 season.
+On 29 December 2020 KIF Örebro announced that Hellstrom would return to the club for the 2021 season.
 She expressed joy over returning to Örebro and Sweden, saying it has become her second home after the years in Sweden, was really looking forward to it, and had fond memories of the 2019 season as it went well for her then and led to her being selected to the national team squad for the 2019 FIFA Women's World Cup.

-Dijon FCO

 On 15 July 2022, Hellstrom signed a two-year contract with Dijon FCO.

-Retirement

 Hellstrom announced her retirement on 27 February 2023.